 – Warren Smit, Ariane de Lannoy, Robert V.H.
 Dover, Estelle V. Lambert, Naomi Levitt, Vanessa Watson,Making unhealthy places: The built environment and non-communicable diseases in Khayelitsha, Cape Town, Health & Place, Volume 39, 2016, Pages 196-203.

 – Wiliford, Beth.
 “Buen Vivir as Policy: Challenging Neoliberalism or Consolidating State Power in Ecuador.
 Journal of World-Systems Research.”
 University of Pittsburg.
 2018.

 – Young, Michelle.
 “The Legalization Of Street Art In Rio de Janeiro, Brazil.”
 Huffington Post.
-2017.
+201About The Creator:

-Carson Peters is a second-year MPH student in the Epidemiology track.
+The creator is a second-year MPH student in the Epidemiology track.
 She graduated from Grinnell College with a BA in Biology of Global Health in May 2020.
-During her time at Grinnell, Carson studied abroad in Brazil, India and South Africa, in an honors global health program, that focused on infectious diseases research including TB, HIV/AIDS and Zika.
+During their time at Grinnell, They studied abroad in Brazil, India and South Africa, in an honors global health program, that focused on infectious diseases research including TB, HIV/AIDS and Zika.
 Her experiences abroad inspired her to conduct her senior thesis on women’s cancer as a health disparity in Sub-Saharan Africa.
 She also is pursuing a research study, with the Harvard Global Health Institute focused on HIV+ men’s engagement in care in sub-Saharan Africa.
-Also, Carson has interests in policy and photography, as she worked on Capitol Hill for Congressman John Lewis and at Photovoice Worldwide.
+Also, has interests in policy and photography, as she worked on Capitol Hill for Congressman John Lewis and at Photovoice Worldwide.